stilren/cdk-python-react-sample/readme.md

 # Serverless-CDK-React
 This is a serverless application with a react front end.
-Backend is provisioned and deployed with cdk.
+Backend is provisioned and deployed with cdk using python.

 # How to deploy
 1. Install aws cli & cdk (https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html, https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#getting_started_install)